Cleerly Labs Heart Scans: AI-Powered Plaque Analysis and Scan Locations

 Finding a Cleerly-Compatible Imaging Center

-Cleerly is an analysis platform, not an imaging provider.
+Cleerly is an analysis platform rather than an imaging provider.
 The process requires obtaining a CCTA scan from a compatible imaging center, then having those images analyzed through Cleerly's AI platform.

 Cleerly maintains a directory of compatible imaging centers at cleerlyhealth.com/find-cleerly-near-you.
 A physician order is required for both the scan and the Cleerly analysis.